gabrielaalevi/DarkCalc/README.md

 ```

 14. You will receive a message about the different modules of MadGraph available for use.
 We will not need to change anything in this step.
 Press enter, and you should receive a message asking if you would like to change the model's parameters.
-15. Input the same parameters as used in MadDM.
-In this phase, it is possible that some particles change their denomination, due to a difference in notation between the two programs.
+15. Input the same parameters as used in MadDM, paying attention to possible notation differences.
 ```
 set mxm 500
 set mmys3qu3 510